 How many Node versions are you hoarding?

-Disk pressure on a dev Mac isn't one big file — it's a thousand small installs nobody owns.
+Disk pressure on a dev Mac isn't one big file.
+It's a thousand small installs nobody notices.

-brew keeps old kegs after every upgrade. nvm keeps every Node you ever installed — including patch releases superseded within weeks. npm -g collects CLIs you tried once. pnpm's store only grows. bun caches on top of all of it.
+brew keeps old kegs. nvm keeps every Node you ever installed. npm -g collects CLIs you tried once. pnpm's store only grows.
+Each one accumulates alone.

 Nobody audits five CLIs.

-Five list commands, five cache paths, five different cleanup flags — brew autoremove, pnpm store prune, nvm uninstall, … You'd have to remember all of them, so nobody runs any of them.
+Five list commands, five cache paths, five different cleanup flags.
+You would have to remember all of them, so nobody runs any of them.

 Safe by design

-The manager's own cleanup commands — brew cleanup, pnpm store prune.
+The manager's own cleanup commands, like brew cleanup and pnpm store prune.
 Worst case, the next install re-downloads a tarball.
 These are the quick wins.

 Real structural signals: nothing depends on it, it isn't your active version, it hasn't been touched in months.
 Cruft shows the evidence.
 You make the call.